RohitVerma2006/Judexia-compass-ai/README.md

-# Welcome to your Lovable project
+# Welcome to Law and Management System

 ## Project info